luvit/luvit.io/articles/pure-luv.md

 ## Using Weblit for Fun and Profit

 [Weblit][] is a pretty fun little framework for creating coroutine-based webservers.

-Let's create a simple app using it's declarative configuration syntax.
+Let's create a simple app using its declarative configuration syntax.

 ```lua
 -- server.lua